 Further research from internet security provider Webroot reports that their engines detect over 26 million IP-related security incidents around the world each day.

 Web-Based Attack Methods

 Unfortunately, it isn’t always easy to tell that the website you’re visiting is malicious.
-This is partly because 1 in 4 malicious URLs are hosted on an otherwise non-malicious site (24% of malicious URLs).
+This is partly because 1 in 10 malicious sites are hosted on an otherwise non-malicious domain.
 There could be a few reasons for this; firstly, it can be difficult to isolate and block bad content on an otherwise safe domain.
 Secondly, HTTPS traffic is encrypted, which means that search engine filters have less visibility into the pages hosted on HTTPS websites and may miss malicious content.

 While we might expect to see shareware, adult content and social networking sites on this list, we may have to dig a little deeper for the reasoning behind others.
 Manufacturing organizations, for example, often have complex supply chain relationships, leaving them susceptible to island hopping attacks.

 There are two parts to combating this: business IT teams should implement a strong web filter to block malicious webpages from their searches, and the website owner must do their due diligence to protect their website against compromise.

 But how do websites host malicious URLs without noticing?
 Well, the most common way to hide where content really originates—responsible for obfuscating over 96% of malicious URLs—is with the use of URL link modifiers/shorteners.
 In essence, URL shorteners redirect the user to a page with a longer URL—hiding the URL of the target page until the user has already landed on it.

 These target pages could host numerous different threats.